-The activities of OCCHDC, a blended component unit, is reported as a Major Enterprise Fund.
+The activities of OCCHDC and GSSDC, blended component units, are reported as Major Enterprise Funds.

 Internal Service Fund

 The Internal Service Fund is used to account principally for the County's risk management activities.
 The County is self-insured for certain risks including workers' compensation risks, general liability risks (judgments and claims), dental and medical benefits.